 Fourth and perhaps most importantly, he understands how to focus on often-neglected details:

-- The business of the cloud: When you’re ready to move to the cloud, it’s vital to first capture the essential business processes and needs of the company.
+- The business of the cloud: When you’re ready to move to the cloud, it’s vital to first capture the essential business processes and needs of the organization.
 The technology is secondary.

 - Proper planning and how to integrate Agile development methods with security: Though some folks still want to stick with waterfall-based Gantt charts, Agile has been winning the day.

-- Migration issues: When companies move too quickly, they end up moving their problems to the cloud rather than transforming their practices as part of moving to the cloud.
+- Migration issues: When organizations move too quickly, they end up moving their problems to the cloud rather than transforming their practices as part of moving to the cloud.

 - Choosing the appropriate platform: Instead of privileging one platform over the other (e.g., Amazon Web Services (AWS) instead of Azure), we were able to focus on how a particular cloud solution can help different businesses.
 For example, small businesses love Azure, because it contains so many solid Microsoft-based solutions.
 Yet, larger entities tend to use AWS or Azure’s Large Instance solutions because of the scalability and default closed security approach.